rackerlabs/support-how-to/content/cloud-databases/replicate-backup-for-disaster-recovery-with-cloud-databases.md

 Use the following steps to copy individual backups from one region to another.
 These steps assume that you already have database backups available in your cloud account.
 For instructions on how to create backups, see [Managing Backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases/).

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. At the top of the panel, select **Backups > MySQL Backups**.
+3. in the top navigation bar, select **Backups > MySQL Backups**.

-3. In the list of backups, click the gear icon next to the backup you want to copy and select **Copy Backup**.
+4. In the list of backups, click the gear icon next to the backup you want to copy and select **Copy Backup**.

      **Note:** You can copy incremental backups only if the full backup to which it is related has been copied first.
 You can see whether a backup is incremental by hovering the mouse pointer over the backup name and looking at the **Backup Type** line.

-4. In the popup dialog box, select the region to copy the backup to, and then click **Copy Backup**.
+5. In the popup dialog box, select the region to copy the backup to, and then click **Copy Backup**.

      **Note:** This feature is avialable only in US regions (IAD, ORD, and DFW).